 Standardized residuals of total survey biomass and proportions of length are plotted to examine their patterns.
 Residuals were calculated as observed minus predicted and standardized by the estimated standard deviation.
 Standardized residuals of total survey biomass did not show any consistent patterns (Figure 16).
 Standardized residuals of proportions of survey males appear to be random over length and year (Figures 25 and 26).
 There is an interesting pattern for residuals of proportions of survey females.
 Residuals were generally negative for large-sized mature females during 1975-1987 for scenarios 1 and 1n (Figure 27).
 Changes in growth over time or increased mortality may cause this pattern.
 The inadequacy of the model can be corrected by adding parameters to address these factors.
-Molding immature and mature female growths separately (scenario 2) improves the residual patterns for female length compositions.
-However, it is very difficult to get the model converge with scenario 2.
+Molding immature and mature female growths separately (scenarios 2 and 2n) improves the fits to length compositions, but the model still overestimates the proportions of last two length groups of females, probably due to no additional mortality is estimated in the model during 1976-1979 and 1985-1993 for females with scenarios 2 and 2n.